artdesignmethod/Manager/README.md

 # Manager

-Full-stack MERN app that allows users to manage their business projects.
+Full-stack MERN app that allows users to manage their projects.